ccnmtl/case-consortium/content/case/case_136.md

 "title": "Process and Politics: Chinalco and the Resettlement of Morococha" "title_color": ""
 ---
-<p><em>SIPA-14-0006.0&nbsp;</em><br /><br />This case traces the evolution of a resettlement scheme in Peru that has the potential both to benefit corporate interests and better the lot of the local community.
-In January 2012, Fred Goytend&iacute;a Matos becomes technical secretary for a Dialogue Table created to reconcile the interests of Chinalco, a Chinese-owned mine in Peru, multi-level government interests, and the residents of Morococha, a town that Chinalco wants to resettle to better exploit the mine&rsquo;s potential.
-Goytend&iacute;a Matos, in particular, dreams of a project that will be a model for communities worldwide experiencing similar challenges.<br /><br /><strong>Topics:</strong> sustainable development; environmental affairs; negotiations; community empowerment</p>
+<html><head></head><body><p><em>SIPA-14-0006.0 </em><br/><br/>This case traces the evolution of a resettlement scheme in Peru that has the potential both to benefit corporate interests and better the lot of the local community.
+In January 2012, Fred Goytendía Matos becomes technical secretary for a Dialogue Table created to reconcile the interests of Chinalco, a Chinese-owned mine in Peru, multi-level government interests, and the residents of Morococha, a town that Chinalco wants to resettle to better exploit the mine’s potential.
+Goytendía Matos, in particular, dreams of a project that will be a model for communities worldwide experiencing similar challenges.<br/><br/><strong>Topics:</strong> sustainable development; environmental affairs; negotiations; community empowerment</p></body></html>